Introduction

 Contact information and professional summary

-Begin your CV with your contact details, including:
+Start your CV with your contact details, which should include:

-Follow this with a concise professional summary.
-This 3-4 sentence paragraph should highlight your:
+Follow this with a professional summary.
+This 3-4 sentence paragraph should cover:

-Your summary should capture the reader’s attention and entice them to read further.
+Your summary should intrigue the reader and entice them to read on.

 Core skills and competencies

-Create a dedicated section to showcase your key skills.
+Create a dedicated section for your key skills.
 Include a mix of:

-Present these skills in a bulleted list or a visually appealing format for easy scanning.
-Ensure that the skills listed align with the job requirements.
+Present these skills in a bulleted list or a visually appealing way for easy scanning.
+Ensure the skills listed are relevant to the job.

 Professional experience and achievements

-This section forms the backbone of your CV.
-For each role, include:
+This is the backbone of your CV.
+For each position, include:

-When describing your achievements, Use action verbs to begin each bullet point.
+When describing your achievements, begin each bullet point with an action verb.
 Quantify results where possible (e.g., percentages, monetary values).
-And highlight your impact on project outcomes and business objectives.
+Highlight your impact on project outcomes and business goals.

-Focus on your most recent and relevant experiences, providing more detail for these roles.
+Focus on your most recent and relevant experiences, giving more detail for these roles.

 Education and qualifications